SpartacusDev/RestAPI/README.md

 # My Website
 Hosts my RestAPI for jailbreak packages and displays my work.
 Hosted on Heroku, [here](https://spartacusdev.herokuapp.com/).

+THIS IS NOT MY CYDIA REPO.
+IF YOU ARE LOOKING FOR THE CYDIA REPO, PLEASE REAFER TO [THIS](https://github.com/SpartacusDev/SpartacusDev.github.io/)

 ## Contributing
 Feel free to contribute by making a pull request